operator-framework/operator-sdk/website/content/en/docs/building-operators/ansible/development-tips.md

 - `spec`:  This is the key-value list of variables which are passed to Ansible.
   This field is optional and empty by default.
 - `annotations`: Kubernetes specific annotations to be appended to the CR.
 See the below section for Ansible Operator specific annotations.
+This field is optional.

 #### Annotations for Custom Resource